 In most countries this might happen just a few times a year at most, and one accepts the limitation.
-In the rare event of a hurricane like Sandy arriving where the whole infrastructure, you'll be without power for a week or more, despite full sunshine; but really that's unlikely to happen more than once in a decade perhaps.
+In the rare event of a hurricane like Sandy arriving where the whole infrastructure is seriously damaged, you'll be without power for a week or more, despite full sunshine; but really that's unlikely to happen more than once in a decade perhaps.

 However, in South Africa where the grid fails virtually every week, either because of Eskom load shedding, or a collapse of the local infrastructure where little maintenance has been done on the aging system, this basic grid tied residential solar power is not a viable option.